RobertsLab/sams-notebook/drafts/2020-10-26-DNA-Shearing---M.magister-gDNA-Shearing-All-Samples-and-Bioanalyzer.md

 ---
 [I previously ran some shearing tests on 20201022](https://robertslab.github.io/sams-notebook/2020/10/22/DNA-Shearing-M.magister-CH05-21-gDNA-Full-Shearing-Test-and-Bioanalyzer.html) to determine how many cycles to run on the sonicator (Bioruptor 300; Diagenode) to achieve an average fragment length of ~350 - 500bp in preparation for MBD-BSseq.
 The determination was 70 cycles (30s ON, 30s OFF; low intensity), sonicating for 35 cycles, followed by successive rounds of 5 cycles each.

-I used 1ug of DNA in a volume of 50uL, using 0.65mL prelubricated snap cap tubes (Costar; Cat# 3206).
+I used 1ug of DNA in a volume of 51uL (this volume was selected to simplify downstream calculations, after using 1uL for the Bioanalyzer after shearing), using 0.65mL prelubricated snap cap tubes (Costar; Cat# 3206).

 Post-sonication/shearing, samples were run on High Sensitivity DNA Assay chips in the Bioanalyzer 2100 (Agilent).